 Instructions

-- Transfer the mixture to a wax paper-lined pan.
-Freeze it for 90 minutes, then cut it into squares.
+Off heat, stir in the coconut flour.
+Transfer the mixture to a wax paper-lined pan.
+Cover and freeze it for 90 minutes.

 This fudge is made without the large amounts of powdered sugar that most fudge recipes contain because it helps stabilize and thicken them.
+Instead, I use a small amount of coconut flour.
+Even with coconut flour, this fudge is softer than traditional fudge, so it's best to keep it in the fridge or freezer.

-Maybe, but I haven't tested that.
-I use natural peanut butter.
-The only ingredients are peanuts and salt, and it's the type of peanut butter that you should stir well, then refrigerate.
+I think so, but I haven't tested that.
+I always use natural peanut butter when making this recipe.
+The only ingredients are peanuts and salt, and it's the type of peanut butter you should stir well and refrigerate.

 Yes.
 The amount of stevia glycerite I use equals about 3 tablespoons of sugar.
 Make sure to use a powdered sweetener to keep the texture smooth.